mzoesch/S-Jafg/Hook/README.md

 This tool is a hook post-push system for git.
 It runs after a push to the git master repository was done.
 It is meant to update binaries or other meta-data automatically.

+The docker image will take roughly 3.2 GB of disk space, and the docker containers will take roughly 200 MB of disk space each.
-The docker container will take roughly 3.4 GB of disk space.
+The docker caching will take roughly 3.4 GB of additional disk space.
+Totaling with one container to roughly 6.8 GB of disk space.

 # Getting up and running